erindb/priors/README.md

 ![Binned histogram measures vs number task choice](/experiments/exp1/analysis/graphs/bhmeasure_vs_number_response.png "Binned histogram measures (mean and mode) vs. number task by subject and item")

-Overall, it looks like the mode is a much better predictor of subjects' choices on the number task.
+Overall, it looks like the mode is a better predictor of subjects' choices on the number task.
 Are there individual differences?
 The next plot splits up the previous plot by subject:

 ![Binned histogram measures vs number task choice by subject](/experiments/exp1/analysis/graphs/bhmeasure_vs_number_response_bysubject.png "Binned histogram measures (mean and mode) vs. number task by subject for each item")

-There are definitely differences in how noisy different subjects are, but the mode seems to be a better predictor than the mean for almost everyone.
+There are differences in how noisy different subjects are, but the mode seems to be a better predictor than the mean for almost everyone.
+More rigorous analysis to be conducted.
 Number 2 is a robot.

 #### Some ways forward